threeshoes/Course-Project/README.md

-This is a repository containing documentation for a school project.
+<h1>This is a repository containing documentation for a school project.